kognise/obsidian-aviation/FAR/Volume 4/B Procedure/0404 Petition and rulemaking procedures.md

 \(a\) The FAA's rulemaking procedures are located in subpart A of part 11 of this title, under the General, Written Comments, and Public Meetings and Other Proceedings headings.

-\(b\) In addition to the rulemaking procedures referenced in paragraph (a) of this section, the provisions of §§404.17 and 404.19 also apply.
+\(b\) In addition to the rulemaking procedures referenced in paragraph (a) of this section, the provisions of §[[Volume 4/B Procedure/0404 Petition and rulemaking procedures.md#§404.17   Additional rulemaking proceedings.|§404.17]] and 404.19 also apply.

 \[Doc.
 No. FAA-2016-6761, Amdt.
 No. 404-6, 83 FR 28534, June 20, 2018\]